Sep9

 By quoting Isaiah 56:7 and Jeremiah 7:11 Jesus models for us the importance of seeing that whatever actions we take should always be justified by the bible.
 Always do what you do based on the written Word of God and not your own authority.
 Everything we do and everything we say (or refrain to do and say) should come from the bible and not the world’s view.

-The reasons Jesus cleansed the Temple may have been due to the corruption and exploitation He found there, where people were being overcharged and taken advantage of.
-Or maybe Jesus was unhappy about the temple courts being used as place of business and commerce, rather than prayer.
-These suppositions might be accurate, but by quoting the “den of robbers” line from the prophet Jeremiah.
-Jesus was confronting something much more significant.
-If we go back and read the Jeremiah’s verse in context we realize that Jesus was experiencing the same thing in His own time.
+Jesus’ cleansing of the Temple was not a necessarily a convenience or efficiency issue in making religion too easy and too confrontable.
+But rather they were replacing worship with commerce.
+They were profiting off the needs of worshippers.
+In fact they were profiting off the poorest and the most vulnerable.
+Matthew by mentioning those who were selling pigeons and doves.
+Was an Old Testament stipulation made by the Law for those who couldn’t afford the nicer and bigger animals for sacrifices.
+By quoting the “Den of robbers” line from the prophet Jeremiah.
+Jesus was confronting the same thing as Jeremiah experienced in his own time.
 The Jews were sinning grossly in using the Temple of God as a place to exploit others and thinking they were safe.
 The Temple was a “den of thieves” in that it was being used as a safe place where the people could take refuge from God’s wrath, even if they were dishonoring Him with their actions.
 We, of course, do not have the Temple as our “den of thieves.”
 But sometimes we can turn God’s grace and forgiveness into a “den of thieves.”
 We do this when we receive God’s grace cheaply, using it as an excuse to live a life contrary to God’s will.
 We think, “Well, this might be wrong, but God will always forgive me.”
 Thus, we presume upon God’s grace, using it as an excuse to keep on sinning rather than a motivation for holy living.

 This story of Jesus cleansing the temple must have been pretty significant for each Gospel writer to include this event in their respective Gospels.
 Matthew, Mark and Luke have placed this event at the tail end of Jesus’ ministry right before His arrest and crucifixion.
 Where as John places this story of Jesus cleansing the Temple at the beginning of Jesus’ ministry after attending the wedding at Cana, where He changed water into wine.-(John 2:1-12) Many struggle with this, not sure whether there was one cleansing of the Temple, just out of chronological order.
 Or were there actually two cleansings of the Temple?
 We have to believe that there was Two cleansing due to the fact that John added other details and language not found in the synoptics Gospels.
 As an example John’s Gospel has Jesus making a whip of cords and driving out the sheep and cattle.
 Which is absent in the other Gospels.
 John also records a confrontation between Jesus and temple officials who asked, What sign will you do to show us you have authority to do these things?